 In the city, you can use city buses.
 Rome has a tramline that works great for tourists.
 You can also use taxis and ride-hailing apps.
 You can install MyTaxi and Uber on your phone to make booking easier.

 What you need to pack if you will be spending 2 weeks in Italy will depend on the season you plan to visit.
 In general, you’ll want to opt for lightweight and comfortable clothing.
 Since you will be doing a lot of walking and exploring, it would be easier on your part if you’re comfortable.

-If you have limited space in your luggage, you don’t need to pack toiletries.
-You can buy these when you land since most items such as toothpaste and mouthwash are heavy.
+You don’t need to pack toiletries if you have limited space in your luggage.
+You can buy these when you land since most items, such as toothpaste and mouthwash, are heavy.
 But make sure you bring walking shoes or sandals that you already have broken into to avoid blisters.

 Language and currency

 Italy’s official language is Italian.
 Most road signs are in Italian, and most locals speak this English.
 However, younger locals speak English and are happy to help especially in bigger cities.
 But it’s vital that you install a translation app on your phone to make things much easier.

 Italy uses the Euro, and the ATMs will dispense this currency.
 The majority of the country is still a cash-based society.
 You can pay with your bank card in hotels, restaurants, and grocery stores.
 But for gas stations, food stalls, and entrance fees in parks – it’s best to use cash.